 One of the questions I get asked most often is, “Isn’t it difficult and depressing to listen to other people’s troubles all day?”

 The answer, of course, is that it is difficult and occasionally depressing.
 But this is my job and I know what I signed up for.
-Even so, I am not immune to compassion fatigue, which is common and well-researched among different helping professions, including therapists, nurses, first responders, teachers and social workers.
+Even so, I am not immune to compassion fatigue, which is common and well-researched among different helping professions, including therapists, nurses, first responders, teachers, and social workers.

-Dealing with compassion fatigue
+How to deal with compassion fatigue

 Compassion fatigue occurs when our ability to feel compassion for others is diminished as a result of mental (and physical) exhaustion.